Struct transit_grid::graphs::PhysicalGraph

 - If

-are not valid node IDs in the graph. - If there is no edge between
+node1ornode2are not valid node IDs in the graph. - If there is no edge between

 sourcepub fn get_transit_edge_by_id(&self, edge_id: EdgeId) -> Option<&TransitEdge<T>>